 Beach Day – Having a relaxing beach day is one of the very best things to do in Lake Tahoe.
 Sand Harbor is the front runner when it comes to public beaches on the Nevada side of the lake, with beautiful white sand beaches and crystal clear waters.
 The water here is so inviting you will not be able to stop yourself having a dip.

-Kayaking/Stand up Paddle Boarding – Take to the waters on a kayak or a stand-up paddleboard to see the waters from a different perspective.
+Kayaking/Stand Up Paddle Boarding – Take to the waters on a kayak or a stand-up paddleboard to see the waters from a different perspective.
 The Sand Harbor area has two boat ramps for easy access to the lake.
-If you don’t have your own boat or board, they can be rented from around the shore, or alternatively, you could go on a kayaking tour of the coast.
+If you don’t have your own boat or kayak, they can be rented from around the shore, or alternatively, you could go on a kayaking tour of the coast.

 Cycling – Cycling is great fun around the shores of the lake, and there are lots of different types of trails available.
 One of the favorites is the Tahoe Rim Trail, a hot spot for mountain biking enthusiasts.